Nation of Islam: Leadership and financing

-The Nation is highly hierarchical in its organization, being headquartered at its Mosque Maryam in Chicago.
-By the 2020s, it was governed by an executive council of 13 members, a number that may allude to the original 13 tribes of humanity in NOI belief.
-It also consists of ten ministries: for Spiritual Development, Agriculture, Education, Information, Health, Trade and Commerce, Defense, Justice, Arts and Culture, and Science and Technology.
+Headquartered at Mosque Maryam in Chicago, the Nation is highly hierarchical.
+By the 2020s, it was governed by an executive council of 13 members, potentially alluding to the original 13 tribes of humanity in NOI belief.
+It also maintains ten ministries: for Spiritual Development, Agriculture, Education, Information, Health, Trade and Commerce, Defense, Justice, Arts and Culture, and Science and Technology.
 During its history it has also operated a shadow ministry, forming the prototype for the governance of the future state it hopes to lead.
-Within the group's senior ranks, family ties are important; various members of Elijah Muhammad's family were for instance married to members of Farrakhan's family.
+Within the group's senior ranks, family ties are important; various members of Elijah Muhammad's family were married to members of Farrakhan's family.

-Responsible for the group's national security is the supreme captain, one of the most powerful roles in the organization.
-Security is largely provided by the Fruit of Islam, a group of men who are trained in military protocol, wrestling, boxing, and judo.
-Expected to strictly follow the Nation's rules, the Fruit are tasked with protecting NOI leaders, temples/mosques, and other NOI property.
-The Nation has also established Muslim Girls Training for women, whose members receive lessons in domestic skills and self defense tactics.
+Responsible for the group's security is the supreme captain, one of the organization's most powerful roles.
+Security is provided by the Fruit of Islam, a group of men trained in military protocol, wrestling, boxing, and judo.
+Expected to strictly follow the Nation's rules, the Fruit protect NOI leaders, temples/mosques, and other NOI property.
+The Nation also runs its Muslim Girls Training, whose members receive lessons in domestic skills and self defense.

-The NOI says that its finances come primarily from donations and its businesses.
-At the start of the 1960s, it was reported that members were expected to donate a set part of their earnings to the group each year; as of 1952, this reportedly constituted a third of a member's annual income.
+Funding for the NOI's operations come primarily from donations and its businesses.
+At the start of the 1960s, it was reported that members were expected to donate a set part of their earnings to the group each year; as of 1952, this reportedly constituted a third of a member's income.
 In 1976, Wallace Muhammad estimated the Nation's net worth to be $46 million, although revealed it had a severe cash flow problem, owed millions in back taxes to the Internal Revenue Service, and was making a loss with its agricultural operations.
 Although the Nation does not disclose the extent of its financial resources, in the 1990s its assets were estimated to total $80,000,000.

 Press and media

-From its early days, the Nation used print media to promote its ideas, including the magazines Muhammad Speaks and The Final Call.
+From its early days, the Nation promoted its ideas through print media, issuing the magazines Muhammad Speaks and The Final Call.
 Muhammad Speaks—which was published from 1961 to 1975—included contributions not only from Nation members, but also from various African American leftists.
-Members were encouraged to sell these magazines on street corners or sometimes door-to-door in African American-majority areas.
+Members were encouraged to sell these magazines on street corners or door-to-door in African American neighborhoods.
 These sellers were given sales quotas to fulfil and were sometimes punished if they failed to meet them.
-The Nation's first magazine aimed at women, Righteous Living, appeared in the early 1990s.
-Other media outputs have included shows on radio stations, videos, and various websites and social media accounts.
+The Nation's first magazine for women, Righteous Living, appeared in the early 1990s.
+Other media outputs have included radio shows, videos, and websites and social media accounts.